menu icon

 • Separate the eggs.
 It's very important that you do not get any yolk into your egg whites.
 Separate them one at a time putting the whites into a small dish individually and reserving the yolks for another use.
 As each white comes out without any yolk, add it to a large mixing bowl.
 If you get any yolk in with the egg white, don't use that one for this recipe.
 Use another egg and a clean small dish.
 Let egg whites sit half an hour to come to room temperature.

-• Meanwhile, preheat oven to 350.
+• Meanwhile, preheat oven to 350℉.
 Line the bottom only of a 9-inch tube pan with parchment paper.

-• Combine flours, ½ cup sugar, and salt in food processor.
+• Whisk together the flours, ½ cup sugar, and salt.

 • Beat egg whites until stiff peaks form, adding cream of tartar and vanilla during the process.
 Also, slowly add ¼-cup raw sugar as the egg whites come close to being stiffly beaten.